gabecampb/gabecampb.github.io/docs/home.md

 This project requires a from-scratch approach, which I find to be a very fun challenge.
-There is no C in this kernel, as the only two programming languages that target my CPU are my assembly language and my C-like programming languages.
+There is no C in this kernel, as the only two programming languages that target my CPU are my assembly and my C-like language.
 Mostly, this language just has tiny changes that I find more pleasant to work with.

 <pre>Imagine there is a cool quote here.
 <a href="cat.jpg">My old cat.</a></pre>